| 1.

 be ripe for a bargain deal.
 A home that has languished

-properties.
 Bank owned (or REO) homes are typically

-somewhat, expect to pay reasonably close to list in
+priced to sell.
+While the lender may negotiate, expect to pay reasonably close to list in

 many cases.
-Short sales are another matter altogether.
+Short sales are another matter.

 Buyers are very often surprised to find out that a